 investigation.
 The EMS office reserves the right to determine, based on statute

 and administrative rules, if an investigation is warranted and what the action

-of the EMS Unit will be in regards to the complaint.
+of the EMS Section will be in regards to the complaint.
 When the investigation

 is complete, a determination is made by the EMS Office and the DHS Office of